Baháʼí Faith in Greater Boston: First Boston visit

-ʻAbdu'l-Bahá left from New York City on the 22nd of May for Boston where he would be for four days.
-On the evening of his arrival he addressed a Unitarian convention then going on.
+ʻAbdu'l-Bahá left New York City on the 22nd of May for Boston where he would be for four days.
+On the evening of his arrival, he addressed a Unitarian convention, then went on.
 There was an audience of some three thousand including hundreds of Unitarian ministers.
-On the 23rd he visited a Greek-Syrian relief agency, a special meeting at University of Worcester, Massachusetts, and a party for his birthday was held during which he spoke of the importance of the Báb though he also lamented the cake, which had flags of United States, Persia, and the UK, wasn't big enough to hold flags from all countries.
-On the 24th he met with individuals, a talk before some Unitarians, another in Brookline, and then a talk at the home of a Baháʼí.
-On the 25th he met with individuals.
+On the 23rd he visited a Greek-Syrian relief agency, a special meeting at the University of Worcester, Massachusetts, and a party for his birthday was held during which he spoke of the importance of the Báb though he also lamented the cake, which had flags of United States, Persia, and the UK, wasn't big enough to hold flags from all countries.
+On the 24th, he met with individuals, a talk before some Unitarians, another in Brookline, and then a talk at the home of a Baháʼí.
+On the 25th, he met with individuals.
 Sometime during this visit is the incident where William Randall delivered grape juice for ʻAbdu'l-Bahá.

 Second Boston visit

-ʻAbdu'l-Bahá arrived for the second time in Boston July 23 but sent most of the entourage ahead to Dublin, NH.
-That evening he addressed an audience at a hotel as well as a later one in the home of the Breeds.
-On the 24th he spoke with individual visitors and for a talk before a club.
-Some from the club followed him back from that talk and on return there was also a line of people waiting for him at the hotel that evening.
+ʻAbdu'l-Bahá arrived for the second time in Boston on July 23 but sent most of the entourage ahead to Dublin, NH.
+That evening, he addressed an audience at a hotel as well as a later one in the home of the Breeds.
+On the 24th, he spoke with individual visitors and for a talk before a club.
+Some from the club followed him back from that talk, and on return, there was also a line of people waiting for him at the hotel that evening.
 He also spoke to the Boston Theosophical Society.
-On the 25th he met with individuals before he left for Dublin.
+On the 25th, he met with individuals before he left for Dublin.

 Dublin, NH

-From July 26 to August 16 he was in Dublin.
+From July 26 to August 16, he was in Dublin.
 He often met with individuals and small groups or made short trips to visit nearby Baha'is and a camp for youth.
-He also carried on with corresponding through letter across the United States and to Europe.
+He also carried on corresponding through letter across the United States and Europe.
 One evening he announced the betrothal of Louis G. Gregory and Louisa Mathew and astonished the crowd.
 Elders with ear trumpets listened.
-Once he took his Persian entourage aside and spoke comparing feasts of kings that were brilliant but had no enthusiasm while there they ate modestly and in hard circumstances or so it seemed but everywhere there was real enthusiasm of the heart.
-On August 11 he was noted speaking to a local Unitarian church with answers to questions of such length and detail that it was claimed he must have memorized the answers beforehand.
+Once he took his Persian entourage aside and spoke comparing feasts of kings that were brilliant but had no enthusiasm while there they ate modestly and in hard circumstances, or so it seemed, but everywhere there was real enthusiasm of the heart.
+On August 11, he was noted speaking to a local Unitarian church with answers to questions of such length and detail that it was claimed he must have memorized the answers beforehand.
 He compared his yearning to see the audience to the Apostles that traveled far to see people.
-From there he left for Green Acre August 16.
+From there, he left for Green Acre on August 16.